 \section{Introduction}

 The Galactic centre (GC) represents a unique astrophysical laboratory, as it is the closest galactic nucleus and the only one where individual stars can be resolved down to milliparsec scales \citep[e.g.][]{Genzel2010}.
 However, studying its stellar content and structure is challenging due to the extreme stellar crowding and high interstellar extinction, which can exceed $A_V \gtrsim 30$~mag \citep[e.g.][]{Scoville2003, Nishiyama2008, Fritz2011, Schoedel2010}.
-This severe extinction restricts observations to the infrared regime, where high-angular resolution photometry is essential to mitigate crowding effects \citep[e.g.][]{NoguerasLara2018}.
-Although intrinsic stellar colours in the near-infrared are relatively small \citep[e.g.][]{Schoedel2010, NoguerasLara2018}, their variation across spectral types complicates photometric classification \citep[e.g.][]{Schoedel2014}.
+This severe extinction restricts observations to the infrared regime, where high-angular-resolution photometry is essential to mitigate crowding effects \citep[e.g.][]{NoguerasLara2018}.
+Although intrinsic stellar colour values in the near-infrared are relatively small \citep[e.g.][]{Schoedel2010, NoguerasLara2018}, their variation across spectral types complicates photometric classification \citep[e.g.][]{Schoedel2014}.

-An additional difficulty is that different wavelength dependencies of the extinction have been reported in the literature \citep[e.g][]{Nishiyama2006,Schoedel2010,Fritz2011,NoguerasLara2019a}.
-It was generally assumed that the extinction curve in the $\sim 1-2.5\,\mu$m range follows a power-law of the form $A_{\lambda} \propto \lambda^{-\alpha}$ \citep[e.g.][]{Nishiyama2008, Fritz2011}, where $\lambda$ is the wavelength and $\alpha$ is the extinction index.
-Previous studies found that $\alpha > 2$ \citep[e.g.][]{Nishiyama2006, Schoedel2010, AlonsoGarcia2017, NoguerasLara2018}, although more recent work \citep[e.g.][]{Hosek2018, NoguerasLara2019a, NoguerasLara2020} shows that the extinction index varies with wavelength.
-One of the most detailed spectroscopic studies of the extinction curve towards the GC was presented by \citet{Fritz2011}, who used hydrogen emission lines from the Short Wave Spectrometer of the \emph{Infrared Space Observatory} \citep[ISO-SWS;][]{Graauw1996} and spectroscopy from SINFONI, an integral-field spectrograph mounted on the VLT \citep{Eisenhauer2003}.
-While they found an approximate power-law in the $\sim 1.2-2.5\,\mu$m, the extinction curve longwards of $\lambda\sim2.5\,\mu$m appears to be complex \citep[e.g.][]{Lutz1999}.
+An additional difficulty is that different wavelength dependences of the extinction have been reported in the literature \citep[e.g][]{Nishiyama2006,Schoedel2010,Fritz2011,NoguerasLara2019a}.
+It was generally assumed that the extinction curve in the $\sim 1-2.5\,\mu$m range follows a power law of the form $A_{\lambda} \propto \lambda^{-\alpha}$ \citep[e.g.][]{Nishiyama2008, Fritz2011}, where $\lambda$ is the wavelength and $\alpha$ is the extinction index.
+Previous studies found that $\alpha > 2$ \citep[e.g.][]{Nishiyama2006, Schoedel2010, AlonsoGarcia2017, NoguerasLara2018}, although more recent work shows that the extinction index varies with wavelength \citep[e.g.][]{Hosek2018, NoguerasLara2019a, NoguerasLara2020}.
+One of the most detailed spectroscopic studies of the extinction curve towards the GC was presented by \citet{Fritz2011}, who used hydrogen emission lines from the Short Wave Spectrometer of the Infrared Space Observatory \citep[ISO-SWS;][]{Graauw1996} and spectroscopy from the Spectrograph for INtegral Field Observations in the Near Infrared \citep[SINFONI;][]{Eisenhauer2003}, an integral-field spectrograph mounted on the Very Large Telescope (VLT).
+While they found an approximate power law in the $\sim 1.2-2.5\,\mu$m, the extinction curve longwards of $\lambda\sim2.5\,\mu$m appears to be complex \citep[e.g.][]{Lutz1999}.